Glibc: Use in small devices

 glibc has been criticized as being "bloated" and slower than other libraries in the past, e.g. by Linus Torvalds and embedded Linux programmers.
 For this reason, several alternative C standard libraries have been created which emphasize a smaller footprint.
 However, many small-device projects use GNU libc over the smaller alternatives because of its application support, standards compliance, and completeness.
 Examples include Openmoko and Familiar Linux for iPaq handhelds (when using the GPE display software).

+Secure string functions

+glibc does not implement bounds-checking interfaces defined in C11 and did not implement strlcpy and strlcat until 2023 on the grounds that "in practice these functions can cause trouble, as their intended use encourages silent data truncation, adds complexity and inefficiency, and does not prevent all buffer overruns in the destinations."
+The FAQ pointed out that the bounds-checking interfaces were optional in the ISO standard and that snprintf was available as an alternative.

 Compatibility layers

 There are compatibility layers ("shims") to allow programs written for other ecosystems to run on glibc interface offering systems.
 These include libhybris, a compatibility layer for Android's Bionic, and Wine, which can be seen as a compatibility layer from Windows APIs to glibc and other native APIs available on Unix-like systems.